 Documents to bring to your appointment

-Bring the original and a copy of any of the following forms of photo ID:
+Bring the original of any of the following forms of photo ID:

 - driver's licence

 - national ID card from a country where it is an accepted form of travel document

 The ID is for the person who is registering the death, not the person who died.